omnius45467/geekwise-alexa-course/src/app/markdown/day_5/day_5.md

 Can you foresee any points of failure?
 Would it make more sense to have a switch case?

 3. The last intent that I want to point out is something I typically have in my skills even though there are functions to handle this.
 It is the `EndIntent`.
+This will basically stop the skill when a user gives the command.

 ```
 app.intent('EndIntent',
-	{
-    	'utterances':[
-    		'end', 'cancel', 'stop'
-    	]
-  	},
+	{},
 	function(request,response) {
 		setTimeout(function() {		// simulate an async request